bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 * Tag Data
 * Process data.

-with goings and comming between steps 2 to 4
+with goings and coming between steps 2 to 4

 This first tutorial cover the step 1, 2 and 3.

-Open the browser application with the following command or clic the shortcut icon:
+Open the browser application with the following command or click the shortcut icon:

 .. code:: shell